 What do we do?

-At the end of 2022 we were thrilled to receive the BRONZE Eco-Church award from A Rocha.
+During 2024 we were thrilled to receive the SILVER Eco-Church award from A Rocha.
 The aim of the award is to celebrate the ways in which we engage with caring for the earth as a key part of our Christian faith.
 It covers worship and teaching; management of our building and the churchyard; community and global engagement; and lifestyle.

 We are constantly looking for ways to shrink our carbon footprint.
 We recycle, compost, carry out litter picks and enjoy outdoor worship from time to time.